rutbergphilip/market-monitor/README.md

 ## 🌟 Features

 - **Modern Web Dashboard**: Manage your watchers with an intuitive web interface.
+- **User Authentication**: Secure login system with JWT tokens and refresh token functionality.
+- **Multi-User Support**: Create accounts for multiple users with their own watchers and settings.
 - **Customizable Watchers**: Create multiple independent watchers with different queries.
 - **Real-time Notifications**:
   - Discord webhook notifications with rich embeds ✅